Report on the Consolidated Financial Statements

 Based on our knowledge gained in the course of the audit of the consolidated financial statements and our understanding of the Group and its environment, we did not note any material misstatements in the group management report.

-Our opinion on the consolidated financial statements does not cover other information and we do not provide any assurance thereon.
+Our opinion on the consolidated financial statements does not cover other information and we do not provide any kind of assurance thereon.

 In conjunction with our audit, it is our responsibility to read this other information and to assess whether, based on knowledge gained during our audit, it contains any material inconsistencies with the consolidated financial statements or any apparent material misstatement of fact.
 If we conclude that there is a material misstatement of fact in other information, we must report that fact.
 We have nothing to report in this regard.